napari/napari/docs/community/governance.md

 SC members.
 However, because institutions can be an important source of funding and contributions for the project, it is important to formally acknowledge institutional participation in the project.
-We call institutions recognized in this way Institutional and Funding Partners.
+We call institutions recognized in this way Institutional and Funding Partners (IFPs).

-Institutions become eligible to become an Institutional Partner by employing individuals who actively contribute to napari as part of their official duties, or by committing significant funding to napari, as determined by the SC.
-Once an institution becomes eligible to become an Institutional Partner, the SC must nominate and approve the institution as an Institutional and Funding Partner.
-At that time one individual from the Institutional and Funding Partner is expected to become the Institutional and Funding Partner Representative and serve on the Institutional and Funding Partner Advisory Council.
-The role of the Institutional and Funding Partner Advisory Council is to provide input on project directions and plans, and to elect one Institutional and Funding Partner Representative to hold the Institutional and Funding Partner seat on the SC.
+Institutions become eligible to become an IFP by employing individuals who actively contribute to napari as part of their official duties, or by committing significant funding to napari, as determined by the SC.
+Once an institution becomes eligible to become an IFP, the SC must nominate and approve the institution as an IFP.
+At that time one individual from the IFP is expected to become the IFP Representative and serve on the IFP Advisory Council.
+The role of the IFP Advisory Council is to provide input on project directions and plans, and to elect one IFP Representative to hold the IFP seat on the SC.

-The Institutional and Funding Partners Advisory Council is expected to self-organize according to rules agreed to by the existing Institutional Funding Partners.
-This document does not prescribe how Institutional Funding Partners should elect their representative on the napari Steering Council.
-Institutional Funding Partners are expected to work together and with the napari community in good faith towards a common goal of improving napari for the broader scientific computing community.
+The IFP Advisory Council is expected to self-organize according to rules agreed to by the existing IFPs.
+This document does not prescribe how IFPs should elect their representative on the SC, though the IFP Advisory Council should describe this process openly.
+IFPs are expected to work together and with the napari community in good faith towards a common goal of improving napari for the broader scientific computing community.

-If at some point an existing Institutional and Funding Partner is no longer contributing any employees or funding, then a one-year grace period commences.
-If during this one-year period they do not contribute any employees or funding, then at the end of the period their status as an Institutional and Funding Partner will lapse, and resuming it will require going through the normal process for new Institutional and Funding Partners.
-If the Institutional and Funding Partner Representative on the SC is from an organization that loses its status as an Institutional Partner, that person will cease being a member of the SC and the remaining Institutional and Funding Partner Advisory Council members may choose a new Representative.
+If at some point an existing IFP is no longer contributing any employees or funding, then a one-year grace period commences.
+If during this one-year period they do not contribute any employees or funding, then at the end of the period their status as an IFP will lapse, and resuming it will require going through the normal process for new IFPs.
+If the IFP Representative on the SC is from an organization that loses its status as an Institutional Partner, that person will cease being a member of the SC and the remaining IFP Advisory Council members may choose a new Representative at their earliest convenience.

-Institutional and Funding Partner benefits are:
+IFP benefits are:

 - Acknowledgement on the napari website, including homepage, and in talks.
 - Ability to acknowledge their contribution to napari on their own websites and in talks.